Daniel Chapter 3

 ʻĂbêd Nᵉgôwʼ, ab-ade’ neg-o’; (Aramaic)Abed-nego = “servant of Nebo” For more info click here

-, who has sent His angel, and delivered His servants that trusted in him, and have changed the king’s words, and submitted their bodies, that they might not serve or worship any Elahאֱלָהּ
+, and delivered His servants that trusted in him, and have changed the king’s words, and submitted their bodies, that they might not serve or worship any Elahאֱלָהּ

 Transliteration: ‘ĕlâ Pronunciation: el-aw’ pl.
 Elim or Elohim; Imperial Aramaic: אלהא is the Aramaic word for God and the absolute singular form of אלהא, ʾilāhā.
 The origin of the word is from Proto-Semitic and is thus cognate to the Hebrew, Arabic, Akkadian, and other Semitic languages’ words for god.
 For more info click here See also click here